 The results come in the form of women who tire themselves to the bone, eat nothing most of us would call substantial, and a handful of ungodly visits to the bathroom to fit into a size 0.
 The physically draining activities apart, there is the emotional baggage put on them, too.

 Coaches, mothers, fathers and friends who—despite not intending so—put pressure on their beauty queen and bombard her with their own sets of advice: “Don’t trust anyone,” “There’s nothing to cry about,” “Say this,” “Say that” and “Keep smiling.”

-A little over a month ago, a Miss Earth sponsor was called out for sexual harassment.
-In what others have called the pageant’s “biggest controversy in its 17-year history,” three contestants went on the record to claim having their phone numbers given away without their consent, being asked for their hotel room numbers and being made to dance.
+Miss Earth's sponsor is called out for sexual harassment a month ago.
+In what others have called the pageant’s “biggest controversy in its 17-year history,” three contestants went on the record to claim to have their phone numbers given away without their consent, being asked for their hotel room numbers and being made to dance.

 The allegations, of course, were denied.

 Then there is current US President Donald Trump, ex-president of the Miss Universe Organization—which held Miss USA and Miss Teen USA under its belt.
 Rolling Stone remembers Trump bragging about peeping at the girls and taking complete advantage of his position to do so.
-“I’m allowed to go in because I’m the owner of the pageant,” he said.
+“I’m the owner of the pageant and I am allowed to go in,” he said.
 “I’m inspecting it… ‘Is everyone okay?’”
 And then he had the audacity to continue with: “You know, they’re standing there with no clothes.
 And you see these incredible-looking women.”

 These two instances don’t hold a candle to the long history of pageants.
 There are likely countless other instances, most never discussed.

 And then there’s us